-Applying for the eTA (meaning) is mandatory for all travelers flying to Canada that do not possess a Canadian or American passport, a Canadian visa, and are from one of the visa-exempt countries.
-The Canada eTA form consists of questions about the traveler, their travel plans and their background.
+Applying for the eTA (meaning) is mandatory for all travellers flying to Canada that do not possess a Canadian or American passport, a Canadian visa, and are from one of the visa-exempt countries.
+The Canada eTA form consists of questions about the traveller, their travel plans and their background.
 After the eTA form has been filled out, the department of Immigration, Refugees and Citizenship of the Canadian government will assess whether the eTA will be granted.

 View of Lion’s Bay, Canada